Cyhi the Prynce: 2015–present: Label confusion and L.I.O.N.

-As of August 2015, CyHi's album had yet to receive a release date.
+As of August 2015, Young's album had yet to receive a release date.
 Frustrated with his situation and having been dropped from Def Jam Recordings, he released a diss track called "Elephant in the Room", aimed toward G.O.O.D.
-Music, its owner Kanye West, Pusha T and Teyana Taylor.
+Music, its owner Kanye West, Pusha T, and Teyana Taylor.
 On the track, he addresses his album delays and even threatens Kanye: "While you're in your little Lambo on Sunset, I'm riding with a gun next to me and it sounds like a little boy playing with a drum set / And, it holds a hundred rounds 'cause when you come around, niggas quick to gun you down."

-CyHi would later clarify that the track was not in fact a diss.
+Young would later clarify that the track was not in fact a diss.
 Rather it was similar to the light-hearted 'insults' that Eminem would inflict on Dr. Dre.
 An upcoming album to be titled L.I.O.N. was announced amid this increase in media attention, still containing the G.O.O.D.
-Music imprint's logo, further indicating that CyHi was still with the label, and on good terms.
+Music imprint's logo, further indicating that Young was still with the label, and on good terms.

 His debut album, No Dope on Sundays, was released on November 17, 2017.
 It was preceded by the singles "Movin' Around" featuring Schoolboy Q and "Dat Side" featuring Kanye West.

+He wrote on the tracks "Keys to My Life" and "Vultures" from ¥$ (Kanye West and Ty Dolla Sign) album Vultures 1, released on February 10, 2024.

-On February 14, 2021, CyHi revealed on Instagram that he had survived an assassination attempt.
+On February 14, 2021, Young revealed on Instagram that he had survived an assassination attempt.
 As he was driving on an Atlanta highway, his car was reportedly shot up, causing it to flip over.
 After his car hit a pole and crashed into a tree, the suspect continued to shoot the car before fleeing the scene.